 Tips to Scare Off Halloween Pounds

-Halloween can be less than kind to the waistline.
+How can I avoid Halloween weight gain without missing out on the fun?
+It's a question we all ask every October.
 Between holiday parties and baskets filled with high-calorie sweets, it's little surprise the number on the scale tends to rise in late October.
 So how do you prevent packing on the pounds while still participating in all the spooky festivities?

 Foods and beverages containing low-calorie sweeteners provide a simple way to enjoy your favorite treats without the additional calories.
 For example, choosing sugar-free chocolate will save 50 calories a day.
 Over the course of a year, that daily calorie savings could result in a five-pound weight loss.
 Drinking a diet soda can shave off 150 calories a day - or 15 pounds - by year's end.